 Taking Control Of Your Divorce With Mediation

 Mediation is a different way to settle your divorce.
-It permits more control for the parties and can be much faster, less expensive and much less stressful.
+It permits more control for the parties and can be much faster, much less expensive and much less stressful.
 Unlike traditional, adversarial courtroom litigation, mediation is a more cooperative procedure.
 Instead of a judge, there is a “neutral,” or mediator.
-Their job is not to impose a ruling on the couple, but to facilitate resolving the important matters of their divorce.
+Their job is not to impose a ruling on the couple but to facilitate resolving the important matters of their divorce.

 Experienced Mediation Advice

 In most circumstances in family law, mediation is discretionary.
-But if parents cannot come to an agreement regarding the custody and placement elements of your divorce settlement, mediation becomes mandatory.
+But if parents cannot come to an agreement regarding the custody and placement elements of your divorce settlement, then mediation becomes mandatory.

 Cooperation Is Important

 During mediation, each side will list the most important elements of a settlement.
 The mediator will assist with focusing the discussion on these elements and developing a solution that may benefit both parties.